RichiH/vcsh/INSTALL.md

 # Getting started with vcsh #

-Below you will find a few different methods for setting up vcsh:
+Below, you will find a few different methods for setting up vcsh:

 1. The template way
 2. The steal-from-template way